Black men in D.C. are expected to die 17 years earlier than White men. Here’s why.

 Whitney Hewlett Noel, a research specialist at Georgetown University who studies Black maternal and infant mortality in the District, explained the troubles with access to care by pointing to gentrification and “the history of redlining and disinvestment from communities that are resulting in health inequities that affect people’s health.”

-The coronavirus pandemic has only magnified those existing health disparities, and will likely widen the life-expectancy gap, health experts say.
-More than 13,000 people have tested positive for covid-19 in the District and more than 600 people have died.
-Black people are more likely not only to contract the virus but also die of it because they are overrepresented in jobs deemed essential and live in areas that lack health-care facilities.
+The coronavirus pandemic has only magnified those existing health disparities and will likely widen the life expectancy gap, health experts say.
+More than 13,000 people have tested positive for covid-19 in the District, and more than 600 people have died.
+Black people are more likely not only to contract the virus but also to die of it because they are overrepresented in jobs deemed essential and live in areas that lack health care facilities.

 The researchers decided to study D.C. after completing a similar study in Wisconsin, which has the largest gap among states.
-The District’s life-expectancy gap, however, is twice as large as that of Wisconsin.
+The District’s life expectancy gap, however, is twice as large as that of Wisconsin.

 The researchers looked at 23 different causes of death to see how they contributed to the gap.
 Heart disease contributed 4.14 years to the gap between Black and White men.
 Homicide contributed 2.43 years, and cancer contributed 2.30 years.
-Unintentional injuries, such as drug poisoning and motor vehicle accidents, contributed 2.23 years.
+Unintentional injuries such as drug poisoning and motor vehicle accidents contributed 2.23 years.

-“The most surprising finding that came with this was that homicide among black males was actually contributing more to the gap than cancer, particularly at young ages, which is shocking,” Roberts said.
+“The most surprising finding that came with this was that homicide among Black males was actually contributing more to the gap than cancer, particularly at young ages, which is shocking,” Roberts said.

 For women, heart disease contributed 3.24 years to the gap between Black and White women.
 Cancer contributed 2.36 years, and perinatal conditions contributed more than a half year.